InHabit: Leveraging Image Foundation Models for Scalable 3D Human Placement: Experiments

+With GenZI, we observe several incorrect configurations (e.g., a foot attached to a wall) and it is not able to follow the text prompt in detail.
+This is due to the difficulty of generating fine grained interactions in a multi-view consistent way.

-\posa{} predicts per-vertex body contacts and semantic labels, then optimizes pose and placement to satisfy these contacts in the scene.
-This contact-driven formulation enforces local geometric alignment but lacks explicit reasoning about global scene context or action semantics, leading to limited or incorrect configurations (e.g., a foot attached to a wall).
+\posa{} fails to follow the text prompt and does not place people in a meaningful way.
+This is due to \posa{}'s contact-driven formulation, which enforces local geometric alignment but lacks explicit reasoning about global scene context or action semantics.

 In contrast, \ours{} reasons about the scene prior to lifting, producing physically consistent and semantically coherent interactions, such as touching the tiger statue, lying on the sofa, playing pool, or pointing at a map.
-We refer to the supplementary material for many more examples.